zaphosting/docs/docs/vserver-linux-curl.md

 ## Conclusion and more Resources

 Congratulations!
-You have now successfully installed and configured cURL on your VPS.
+You have now successfully installed and configured cURL on your VPS/Dedicated Server.
 We also recommend taking a look at the following resources, which could provide you with additional help and guidance during your server configuration process

 - [curl.se](https://curl.se/) – Official Website
 - [curl.se/docs/](https://curl.se/docs/) cURL‑Documentation